 Does it seem as if the next day is a repeat of the last day?
 Bill Murry in “Groundhog Day”, the movie, repeats the same day over again until he learns his lesson.
 Is that what all of our lives are?
 Understanding our lesson so we can get to the next day, a different day, a different job, or love, or life?

-Is there anything I can do to not feel like Bill Murry in Groundhog Day?
+Can I do anything to not feel like Bill Murry in Groundhog Day?
 Is there a lesson for me that I can not see?
-Maybe our lives had always been a bit repetition of the next?
-Maybe the concept is not so far off as it is more obvious?
+Maybe our lives had always been a bit of repetition of the next?
+Maybe the concept is not so far off as it is more obvious.

-Now that I am married and my dating life is going out with my hubby it is simpler.
+My love life is more certain being married is not a snap; it is a different challenge is also a journey.
 My life is more certain.
 However, lessons are as big as they ever were.
 The lessons do not disappear with “I do”.
-We still shine a light on what needs to be learned that can be internally full of strife, or gratitude.
-Both embraceable in the riddled filled pathway we call life, relationships, and love.
+We still shine a light on what needs to be learned that can be internally full of strife or gratitude.
+Both are embraceable in the riddled-filled pathway we call life, relationships, and love.

-If Covid-19 has all of your days looking like the last one, you are not alone.
-The world is Groundhog-daying us all!
+If all of your days look like the last one, you are not alone.
+The world, perhaps, has always been Groundhog Daying us all!

 Try something new.
-Read, walk, take up online yoga, take up online learning, journal your past relationships.
-Failure is the road to success, make a left and follow your heart, it was there all along.
+Read, walk, take up online yoga, take up online learning, and journal your past relationships.
+Failure is the road to success; make a sharp left and follow your heart; it was there all along.
 Read my book full of fun, dating, and lessons.

 Share This Story, Choose Your Platform!